Your interview is so important. Preparation is key! You need to be professional but still come across as personable to the hiring manager.

 - If you need the bathroom before the interview – ask!
 You don’t want to be uncomfortable throughout the interview

-- Take a deep breath before entering the building or interview room
+- Take a deep breath before entering the building or interview room and remind yourself why you are awesome!

 - When you are in the interview sit up tall in your chair